These guides are AI-generated educational summaries — not legal or medical advice.

 Not disclosing nocturnal symptoms or sleep disruption

-Why: Nighttime symptoms - waking from sleep due to heartburn, choking on regurgitated acid, or nocturnal cough - are evidence of daily symptom burden and functional impairment.
+Nighttime symptoms - waking from sleep due to heartburn, choking on regurgitated acid, or nocturnal cough - are evidence of daily symptom burden and functional impairment.
 They are frequently omitted.

-Do this instead: Describe your sleep position modifications (wedge pillow, elevated head of bed), frequency of nighttime awakenings due to GERD, and any episodes of nocturnal aspiration, choking, or coughing.
+Instead: Describe your sleep position modifications (wedge pillow, elevated head of bed), frequency of nighttime awakenings due to GERD, and any episodes of nocturnal aspiration, choking, or coughing.

 Impact: 10% and 30%